 As I was working on my website and getting the proper permissions and ethics waivers from the Park Service.
 Christy reached out to me about her July 2019 elopement.
 She had been looking up threads about weddings in Glacier and had come across the photos from our wedding.
 She had tried asking questions in those threads, but people had been rude, so she wanted to reach out to someone who had actually done it themselves.
 I gave her all the advice I could.
 At some point in our conversation, she mentioned that they were low on money and hadn't been able to book very much time for a photographer.
 I told her to keep the photographer they had already booked, but I would love to add on an hour or so the day after to get them more photos and to add to my portfolio.
 She gladly accepted my offer and we planned to meet up at Logan Pass for sunset after their elopement.

 It was a gorgeous, but chilly, night.
 We walked along sections of the boardwalk behind the visitor center and the first section of the Highline Trail.
 Mountain goats decided to photobomb Christy and Larry on a couple separate occasions, including once where one passed between us and the wall, with a sheer drop off behind us, on the very narrow Highline.
 It was a tense moment and we all held our breath as he came within inches of us and we had nowhere to go.
 Thankfully, he passed by us without incident.
 Upon returning to our vehicles, we had to wait for bighorn sheep to move away from them so we could safely get in.
 In other words, it was your typical Logan Pass evening.
 We finished the night with a first dance during "sunset" (the sun never actually appeared) at Wild Goose Island overlook.
 My first Glacier National Park Elopement was on the books.
 I had had so much fun, that it was then I knew, I was definitely made for this.
 Landscape photography was never this fun, it had never brought me this much joy.
 Portrait photography, and specifically elopements, would be what I would pursue now.
 Interested in booking me for your own elopement?
 Inquire here.
-Full day packages start at $2,000.
+Packages start at $2,500 for 6 hours.

 Things to know when considering a Logan Pass Elopement Session with me: